 What is Exception?

-Exception is an error or unwanted result in the application.
-The exceptions are anomalies that occur during the execution of a program.
-They can be because of user, logic or system errors.
+An exception is an error or unwanted result in the application.
+The exceptions are errors that arises during the execution of a program.
+They can be because of user, logic, or system errors.

 There are 2 main types of Exception: